mukhoiran/realtime-chat/README.md

 # realtime-chat
-Developmont realtime chat using firestore and nodeJS
+Realtime chat using firestore and nodeJS